What are your career resolutions for 2021?

 The resolution to “get healthier” can mean something different to everyone, but there are a few key steps that just about everyone can take towards this goal.
-First, it is important to be conscience of what you’re putting in your body.
+First, it is important to be conscious of what you’re putting in your body.
 If you are working to reach your ideal weight, heavily restricting yourself (or trying out a fad diet) is not likely to give you the desired results in the long term.
 Keeping a food journal is a great way to increase your consumption mindfulness.
-If you plan to take supplements to boost weight loss, be sure that you are aware of what exactly it is you are taking and of any possibly side effects.
+If you plan to take supplements to boost weight loss, be sure that you are aware of what exactly it is you are taking and of any possible side effects.

 Career Resolutions: Better Bod